SICPDistilled/website/views/section/2-distilled.md

 The book builds up data structures from `cons` cells it uses them throughout the book.
 It is good in the sense you have a minimal set of primitives and build everything from them.
-If you have used another programming language you probably expect lots of datastructures to be built in Clojure is particularly nice here compared to the books Scheme, having lots of data structures built in, literal syntax for most of them and immutibility.
+However, if you have used another programming language you probably expect lots of datastructures to be built in.
+Clojure is particularly nice here compared to the Scheme in the book, having lots of data structures, a literal syntax for most of them, and immutability.

 I think having to roll-your-own datastructures clouds the description of more complex topics like the interpreter, the presentation here